REFLECTIONS ON LOVE

 Love.
 Where language begins to break down.
-What many have tried to put into words.
+What many have tried to put into words, and according to Krista Tippet, it is the most watered down word in the English language.
 I believe love is the most important experience in our existence.
 Everything we do should be rooted in love.
 We try our best to describe love by making sounds with our throat and manipulating air through our mouth.
 That seems like a crude way to convey something so deeply profound.
 Our words are merely signposts that point to something else.
-That something else, is what I’m more interested in connecting with than any definition of love.
+That something else is what I’m more interested in connecting with than any definition of love.
 At best, a definition is important for giving us a starting point.

 There’s a lot of material out there on love — 1 Corinthians, The Five Love Languages, The Love Dare, All About Love, Love and Respect, The Road Less Traveled — to recommend a few books.
 I won’t get into different types of love — agápe, éros, philía, and storgē, but rather offer a starting point as the aim of this article.
 If I were to offer anyone a solid, concrete definition of love, I’d point them to M. Scott Peck’s, The Road Less Traveled.